prazdnikovamargarita/test-ai-ds/second task/README.md

 I also tried RF and SVM, but the dataset contains too many images, making training inefficient.

 You can run everything from main.py or main_demo.py.

 First, run train_and_inference_cnn.py and train_and_inference_nlp.py to create trained model files in Keras.

 Follow the same installation and setup as in the first task.

+You can see all demos in the IPython Notebook (.ipynb) files.

+There is: The main demonstration, A CNN model, A good classification model for text, and not-so-good NER model.

 Running the Main Script
 To train and test models, run: